Reezonate/ReeCamera/Readme.md

     { /* Layout config 1 */ },
     { /* Layout config 2 */ },
     { /* ... */ }
-  ] // Note: if you don't use any layouts (like Void preset) screen buffer will stop updating and will become stuck at the last rendered frame in FPFC or will mirror HMD display in VR
+  ] // Note: if you don't use any layouts (like 'Nothing' preset) screen buffer will stop updating and will become stuck at the last rendered frame in FPFC or will mirror HMD display in VR
 }
 ```